Le Méridien: Foundation and early years

+Development since 2000

 In May 2001, Nomura Group acquired Le Méridien Hotels & Resorts from Compass for £1.9 billion, and Le Méridien was merged with Principal Hotels, which had been acquired in February 2001.
 In December 2003, Lehman Brothers Holdings acquired the senior debt of Le Méridien.

 US-based Starwood acquired Le Méridien on November 24, 2005.
 A Lehman Brothers and Starwood Capital Group joint venture obtained the leased and owned real estate assets in a separate deal.
 Over the following five years, 45 of these 130 properties were sold, and 20 new ones were added to the chain.

 In September 2016, Marriott gained the Le Méridien brand as part of its acquisition of Starwood.
-The brand has since been positioned as a premium lifestyle product distinguished by a mid-century modern design aesthetic and destination-centric events and programming.